The Cost of Greek Life on Campus: Weighing The Pros and Cons of Joining a Sorority or Fraternity

 Before joining, it’s important to make sure you’re capable of taking on the membership financially.

 If you want to join an organization but are afraid of costs, don’t give up just yet.
-Aside from your parents, loans, and financial aid disbursement, there are alums who may be willing to support you and help with membership costs.
+Aside from your parents, side-hustles and part-time jobs, and financial aid disbursement, there are alums who may be willing to support you and help with membership costs.

 Whatever your decision may be Greek-wise, remember that wealth is more than just about the dollars and cents.
 Greek life could be the embodiment of community, culture, and experience that is worth your financial investment.
 Just make sure that you’re financially prepared for the monetary obligations that comes with joining a sorority or fraternity.

 Jasmine Powell is currently a graduate student at the University of Memphis and an intern at Nav.it.
 Her goal is to make writing her living and create material that will help people of color in their daily lives.